 John Chandler and Johnathon Vizard taught the students how to hold a hoe, how to make rows in the dirt, plant seeds, and how to tamp down the dirt.
 Canning vegetables raised in the garden was essential for every household.
 Preserving some vegetables, like green beans strung on a string, called “leather britches,” made it easy to dehydrate them.

+All shared collecting eggs and putting them in a basket.
+Chickens can be skittish, which makes them cluck and move around quickly.
 Some children were unsure about being that close to collect the eggs, but Cathy Marshbanks’s gentle hand helped them complete the task.

 Jeff Ferrell teaches the importance of each household owning a pig.